angelolloqui/AGi18n/README.md

 AGi18n
 ======

 Utility to easily localize your iOS apps by automatically extracting texts from code and XIB files into a Localizable strings and inject them back on runtime without changing your XIB files.
+[Check out the demo video](http://www.youtube.com/watch?v=4Cxv24W2MqA)

 Why use AGi18n?